SPlanzer/portfolio_website/content/articles/meshroom/index.en.md

 images = ["articles/meshroom/banner.png"]
 +++

-{{< imgScale "pouring.png" "Construction of the Newtown Community Skatepark that is to be surveyed using photogrammetry techniques" "500x" >}}
 ## Intro
 This is an investigation into using Meshroom for building a Digitial Surface Model of the Newtown Community skate park.
 This was undertaken to help plan the future extentions to the facility and better liase with City Council.